Amityville Vampire (2021) Review

 It should come as absolutely no surprise that Amityville Vampire has nothing to do with the original franchise.
 It was shot as Red Moon Lake and looks like it had a prologue set in a bad replica of 112 Ocean Ave. tacked on and the title changed.
 What is surprising is that it was directed and co-written with Carlos Perez (Monster: The Prehistoric Project, Escape from Area 51), by Tim Vigil, the creator and writer of the Faust graphic novel.
 That was filmed by Brian Yunza with results that were disappointing, but still better than this.

-After that, we get the credits and the film itself begins with Kurt (Ismaele Montone) and Silvia (Margaux Leigh Hamilton) are out in the woods.
-When she won’t put out he leaves her there.
-Trying to find her way out of the woods she’s attacked by Lillith (Jin N. Tonic, Exorcism at 60,000 Feet, Frankenstein in a Women’s Prison), a naked female vampire.
+After that, we get the credits and the film itself begins with Kurt (Ismaele Montone) and Silvia (Margaux Leigh Hamilton) who are out in the woods.
+When she won’t put out, he leaves her there.
+Trying to find her way out of the woods, she’s attacked by Lillith (Jin N. Tonic, Exorcism at 60,000 Feet, Frankenstein in a Women’s Prison), a naked female vampire.

-The first involves Lillith in the guise of a wealthy businesswoman who convinces Gloria (Veronica Farren, Choke) a depressed employee to join her at her cabin for Thanksgiving dinner.
+The first involves Lillith in the guise of a wealthy businesswoman who convinces Gloria (Veronica Farren, Choke, Escape from Area 51) a depressed employee to join her at her cabin for Thanksgiving dinner.
 You can guess the rest.

 I know I’ve been complaining a lot lately about Scott Jeffrey’s films, but Amityville Vampire makes me wish I’d watched another of them instead.
 Whatever talent Tim Vigil may have had as a comic writer didn’t translate into filmmaking.
 He also apparently didn’t notice how bad the script was.

 Joe Castro (It Wants Blood!, Lake Michigan Monster) is credited with the effects.
-But apart from Lillith’s makeup, some dollar store fangs and watery blood there isn’t much in the way of effects to break up the monotony.
-In fact, the most amusing part of the film may be a scene where two characters talk and the lighting is so different on each of them you can tell they were filmed separately and hours apart.
+But apart from Lillith’s makeup, some dollar-store fangs, and watery blood, there isn’t much in the way of effects to break up the monotony.
+In fact, the most amusing part of the film may be a scene where two characters talk, and the lighting is so different on each of them that you can tell they were filmed separately and hours apart.
 Even the likes of Amityville Poltergeist and Witches of Amityville Academy were better than that.

 Amityville Vampire is available to stream via Summer Hill Films.